I mean, what did they expect from a guy driving the Budweiser car?

 Well, it may have been more than every once in awhile…

-On this week’s episode of his podcast, The Dale Jr. Download, Earnhardt sat down with Ty Norris, the former Vice President of Motorsports for DEI, the team that was founded by Dale Earnhardt Sr. and that Dale Jr. drove for during the early years of his career.
+On an episode of his podcast, The Dale Jr. Download, Earnhardt sat down with Ty Norris, the former Vice President of Motorsports for DEI, the team that was founded by Dale Earnhardt Sr. and that Dale Jr. drove for during the early years of his career.

 And it seems that one of the things Norris remembers about Earnhardt during those early years was how much he liked to party.